42dx/edgio-go-sdk/org/README.md

 - `params.Credentials`
   - `params.Credentials.Scopes`: Edgio REST API Client scopes requested by the client.
 Different APIs needs different scopes.
 Refer to the [REST API docs](https://docs.edg.io/rest_api) to figure which ones you need.
     - Default value: `app.cache+app.cache.purge+app.waf+app.waf:edit+app.waf:read+app.accounts+app.config` (all scopes).
-  - `params.Credentials.AuthUrl`: Edgio REST API auth url.
+  - `params.Credentials.AuthURL`: Edgio REST API auth url.
 You will probably never need to change this, but we included the option just in case (e. g.: future enterprise self-hosted option).
     - Default value: `https://id.edgio.app/connect/token` (Edgio's default auth API url).
 - `params.Config`
   - `params.Config.ApiVersion`: Intended REST API Version.
 Each one of the Edgio REST APIs has its own Version, that must be provided when creating the client.